Willow Tree Wander

 - Cross the road and walk through the metal kissing gate with the brook on the right.
 Continue to follow the brook past a children's play area until reaching Queens Walk.

-- Keep on Queens Walk and continue for about 800 metres, with the brook on the right, until you Victoria Road.
-Turn left and cross at the bollards with care.
+- Cross Queens Walk into the greens and continue with the brook on the right until you meet Victoria Road.
+Cross Victoria Road and continue walking with the brook on your left.

 - Walk through Bridgewater Road Open Space along a surfaced path, past a play area with the brook still on the right.
 Continue past the footbridge and leave the surfaced path.